Repeated Inconsistencies Costing News Network’s Credibility

 On September 10, 2021 CNN published an article entitled “Men are marched out of prison camps.
 Then corpses float down the river”, in which a gruesome portrayal of alleged executions of ethnic Tigray men in Northern Ethiopia is presented.

 The town is Ethiopia’s Humera and the suspected perpetrators are Ethiopia’s security services.
 To the average Western audience, it all sounds plausible, and the premise is all too familiar.
 A poor African country, and a regime with a natural inclination to brutalize its own people is the image that comes up instinctively.
 Regrettably, this level of ignorance can easily pass unnoticed in the prejudiced framework in which many in the mainstream media dwell.
 This is exactly the agenda setting reporting exploited by authors of the article to mislead readers.
-That and incognizant readers steeped in many tropes and stereotypes about Africans that makes such egregious misinformation possible in the first place.
+Stories like this prey on an audience already steeped in many tropes and stereotypes about Africans that makes such egregious misinformation possible in the first place.

 In brief, the article outlines how dead bodies had floated down the Tekeze and Setit rivers and made their way into Sudan where they were discovered.
 The authors’ investigations lead them to the town of Humera, where allegedly, Ethiopia’s security services are executing Tigrayan prisoners and dumping their bodies in the river.
 The story is indeed carefully designed to grab attention, illicit sadness and even anger among its readers.
 But it misses on critical feature of journalism, which is to provide evidence for the story being told.
 Indeed, very little evidence exists for the claim besides hearsay largely coming from TPLF fixers and activists.